ancill/snippy_go/README.md

 -- Important: Make sure to swap 'pass' with a password of your own choosing.
 ALTER USER 'web'@'localhost' IDENTIFIED BY 'pass';
 ```

+## Packages

+### Upgrading packages

+Once a package has been downloaded and added to your go.mod file the package and version are ‘fixed’.
+But there are many reasons why you might want to upgrade to use a newer version of a package in the future.

+To upgrade to latest available minor or patch release of a package, you can simply run go get with the -u flag like so:

+$ go get -u github.com/foo/bar
+Or alternatively, if you want to upgrade to a specific version then you should run the same command but with the appropriate @version suffix.
+For example:

+$ go get -u github.com/foo/bar@v2.0.0

+### Removing unused packages

+Sometimes you might go get a package only to realize later that you don’t need it anymore.
+When this happens you’ve got two choices.

+You could either run go get and postfix the package path with @none, like so:

+$ go get github.com/foo/bar@none
+Or if you’ve removed all references to the package in your code, you could run go mod tidy, which will automatically remove any unused packages from your go.mod and go.sum files.

+$ go mod tidy -v